 You will not only graduate as a qualified teacher, but you will also have the skills to become outstanding in your chosen career path.
 Covering all aspects of the Key Stage 1 and Key Stage 2 National Curriculum, you will also specialise in two subjects: a core (English, maths or science) and a foundation such as history or art.
 This means you can progress to become a subject leader in the area you are passionate about.

 We provide our students with exceptional support, specialist subject expertise and a network of over 400 schools for first-rate placement opportunities.
-Our student satisfaction ratings are high and we boast high graduate employment rates.
+We are also rated at 92% for overall student satisfaction (NSS 2019) and we boast high graduate employment rates.

 What Ofsted says about the course: